 Now, an alternative way to see the city on a Budget is Dublin bikes.
 It is FREE to cycle around the city for a period of 30 minutes at a time.
 Once your time is up, you must return the bike to one of the many bike stations around the city.
 However, you can then pick up another bike and start cycling again.
 HOW GREAT IS THAT?

-Now, before we go any further, if you are planning a trip to Ireland why not subscribe to my email list for a FREE eBook download with insider tips, an Ireland packing list, a weather guide and more.
+Now, before we go any further if you are planning a trip to Ireland why not subscribe to my email list for a FREE eBook download with insider tips, and Ireland packing list, a weather guide and more.

 The next couple of Free things to do in Dublin are located right in the heart of the city centre.
 They don’t involve any extra travel time or money being spent on public transport.
-The are ideal for those on a budget who don’t want to travel too far a field.
+They are ideal for those on a budget who don’t want to travel too far afield.